pivotal/docs-tas-adapter/resource-cleanup.md

-# Cleaning up old resources
+# Cleaning up old resources with Application Service Adapter

-When you push an app by using Application Service Adapter, resources are created that can accumulate over time:
+When you push an app with Application Service Adapter, resources can accumulate.
+This article discusses how you can clean up these resources.

 - Every source code upload results in a CFPackage resource on the cluster and a corresponding container image holding the source in the sources repository.